-In the Name tab, enter a report name and select the Folder to save the report.
+In the Name Tab, enter a report name and click on the Folder where the report will be saved.

 The report name can be up to 255 characters long.
-Avoid special characters such as ? : / \ " < >.
+Avoid special characters such as ? : / " < >.

-A report's description appears at the bottom of the Main Menu when it is selected.
-You may also search by a report's description text.
+The report's description appears at the bottom of the Main Menu when it is selected.
+The description text is also used when searching for a report.

-You cannot create a report inside a folder that is read-only ($^{ ineq}$).
+NOTE.
+You cannot create a report inside a folder that is read-only (\triangle) .